What You Should Know About Flag Materials

 How Long Will it Last?

 Wind is the enemy of a flag, not the rain.
 Flag life will depend on how windy it is.
-Flying 24/7 in a moderate climate our poly bunting flags usually last between 15 and 24 months.
-In an elevated location with constant wind, less than this.
+In an elevated location with constant wind, it will wear faster.
 There are many variables here, and it is not possible for us to make a firm statement on flag life - it is also possible for flags to be destroyed in a single storm if they are left out to endure the brunt of it, so we always recommend to take them down during storms or strong winds.
 However woven polyester (flag bunting) is the most durable cloth out of all options.

-Also called Trilobal, Poly Knit, or just Knit.
-WARNING: This is NOT Bunting.
+Also called Trilobal, or Poly Knit.
+This material is not the same as a woven polyester.
 Examined closely the cloth is not a weave.
 It is noticeably smoother on one side than the other, and also slightly shinier on one side than the other.
-It is a lighter fabric than bunting and flies well in light breezes, but does not have comparable durability.
+It is a lighter fabric than bunting/woven polyester and flies well in light breezes, but does not have comparable durability.